hexa-org/policy/specs/IDQL-core-specification.md

     html#Claims).
   * And, for extended User profile attributes, use [SCIM User schema under IANA](https://www.iana.org/assignments/scim/scim.xhtml).
-* _Assets_ identified by `assetId` are platforms, components, and services where policy is being applied.
+* _Assets_ are referred to in IDQL policy as part of the `object` attribute.
+An asset represents on object where policy may be applied.
+An asset often has a pre-defied set of permissible `actions` (e.g. roles or permissions) that MAY be allowed, denied, and/or scoped in within an IDQL policy rule.

-  Typically, an asset has a pre-defied set of permissible `actions` that MAY be allowed, denied, and/or scoped in an IDQL policy rule.
+### 3.2 How Policy Is Deployed

-In practice, a Policy Gateway maps IDQL Policy to each platform and its native policy system.
+In practice, a Policy Gateway system maps IDQL Policy to each platform and its native policy system.
 In different cloud native environments, policy decision and enforcement may occur using different models.
 Policy deployment, processing and enforcement may be local to the asset (e.g. using the [Open Poilicy Agent sidecar pattern](https://www.openpolicyagent.org/docs/latest/integration/#comparison)),